 Donizetti was one of the three leading bel canto composers.
-He wrote Don Pasquale in 1842, at the end of what was known as the bel canto era (approximately 1805-1840).
+He wrote The Daughter of the Regiment in 1840, at the end of what was known as the bel canto era (approximately 1805-1840).

 Donizetti's operas are all about the singing, although he did have a sharp ear for orchestration and for the dramatic shaping of concerted pieces along symphonic lines.
 Unlike his fellow bel canto composers, Gioachino Rossini and Vincenzo Bellini, Donizetti wrote more simply for the male voices and began the development of the baritone voice that led to its prominence in Verdi's operas.